domRiddle/ASF/Configuration.md

 ***

 `AutoDiscoveryQueue` - `bool` type with default value of `false`.
 During Steam summer/winter sale events Steam discovery queue is known for providing you extra cards for browsing it each day.
 When this option is enabled, ASF will automatically check Steam discovery queue each 6 hours, and clear it if needed.
 This option is not recommended if you want to browse your queue yourself, and typically it should make sense only on bot accounts.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ***

-`CardDropsRestricted` - `bool` type with default value of `true`.
-This property defines if account has card drops restricted.
-Restricted card drops means that account is not receiving any card drops from given game until the game is played for at least 2 hours.
-Unfortunately there is no magical way to detect that, so ASF relies on you.
-This property affects **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** that will be used.
-Setting this property properly will maximize profits and minimize time required for cards to be farmed.
-Remember that there is **no obvious answer** whether you should set this to `true` or `false`.
-It seems that older accounts which never asked for refund have **unrestricted card drops**, while new accounts and those who did ask for refund have **restricted card drops**.
-This is however only theory, and should not be taken as a rule.

-***